-I’ll admit, I tend to resist goals.
-You?
+I’ll admit, I tend to resist setting goals.
+Anyone else?

-My perfectionist nature resists setting a standard for fear that I might fail.
-It’s one of the reasons I had such a hard time finding my “one word.”
+My perfectionist nature resists setting a standard due to fear of failure.
+It’s one of the reasons I’ve had such a hard time finding my “one word” in the past.

 I don’t like to be wrong.